jaytimm/american-political-data-and-r/README.md

 ### 7 Summary

-**Hopefully a nice round-up** of useful open source resources for investigating & visualizing federal election results.
+**Hopefully a nice round-up** of useful open source resources for investigating & visualizing some American political data.
 I will update & develop as things get updated & develop.
 Let us know!